Chris Carpenter: 2012–13

-After producing three successful seasons (2009–11) that had followed two injury-plagued seasons (2007–08), Carpenter would again miss nearly all of two consecutive seasons.
+After producing three successful seasons (2009–11) following two injury-plagued seasons (2007–08), Carpenter would again miss nearly all of two consecutive seasons.
 This time, they were his final two major league seasons under contract.
 He did not pitch for much of 2012 because of thoracic outlet syndrome (TOS), diagnosed on June 28 after a visit to a Dallas-area specialist.
 Initially, a three-month strengthening program to remedy shoulder weakness was the goal.
 However, the treatment failed, leaving surgical intervention as the only option.
 On July 3, the team and Carpenter announced he would have surgery to repair the TOS.
 It involved removal of his first rib, the amelioration of two scalene muscles in the neck and extrication of nerves within the brachial plexus.
 Initial recovery time was estimated at six months, meaning he would miss the remainder of the 2012 season and be ready for spring training the following February.
 Dr. Greg Pearl performed the surgery on July 19 and the procedure involved removal of a rib.
 Defying expectations, his speedy recovery allowed him to return to the mound in a September 21 game against the Cubs.
 According to Carpenter, "I worked my butt off to try and get back, and it worked out."